MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 </dict>
 ```

-### App Domain
+## App Domain

 Used by MAU to search extra information for update paths.
-For more informatioon, see [Set Office License Info for updates for Microsoft AutoUpdate](/DeployOffice/mac/mau-set-license-info.md).
+For more information, see [Set Office License Info for updates for Microsoft AutoUpdate](/DeployOffice/mac/mau-set-license-info.md).

 | Category | Details |
 | --- | --- |